 Convinced?
 Here are eight groom shower ideas to help your partner get in on the fun.

 Build a Bar

-No, this isn’t the next hot show on HGTV.
-A “build a bar” party is, instead, a chance for the groom’s friends to help him stock the bar for your new home (did we mention that some of these will be good for you, too?).
+No, this isn’t the next hot show on HGTV; a “build a bar” party is, instead, a chance for the groom’s friends to help him stock the bar for your new home (did we mention that some of these will be good for you, too?).
 There are a few ways to make it work.
-The first?
-Ask each guest to bring a specific type of alcohol and accoutrements, from a bottle of champagne and an ice bucket to whiskey and whiskey stones.
-Your groom will be ready to serve whatever sounds tempting!
-Another option?
-Set up a bar-specific registry and ask the guests to choose from wine glasses, fancy bottle openers, and cocktail shakers.
-And of course, don’t forget the drinks!
-A mixology lesson (or just a professional bartender shaking cocktails) would fit right in.
+The first: Ask each guest to bring a specific type of alcohol and accouterments, from a bottle of champagne and an ice bucket to whiskey and whiskey stones.
+Another option is to set up a bar-specific registry and ask the guests to choose from wine glasses, fancy bottle openers, cocktail shakers, and of course, don’t forget the drinks.

 Fill the Shed

 If your groom is a handyman, swap a bridal shower’s kitchenware and linens with power tools.
 Some home improvement stores, like Home Depot, have their own registries, or you can use a universal registry like Zola to gather whatever he’s eyeing in one place.
 Look for tool lines that have multiuse battery packs or other compatible attachments to really outfit the garage in a useful way.
 This is also a great opportunity to set up a cash registry for renovations or a down payment.